mikespub-org/seblucas-cops/templates/twigged/README.md

 Client-side rendering is possible with Twig.js as well, but this hasn't been fully tested yet.

 References:
+- doT:
-- See http://olado.github.io/doT/index.html for details of doT.js
+  * Client-side: See http://olado.github.io/doT/index.html for details of doT.js
-- See https://github.com/seblucas/doT-php for doT-php restrictions
+  * Server-side: See https://github.com/seblucas/doT-php for doT-php restrictions
+- Twig:
-- See https://twig.symfony.com/doc/3.x/ for Twig documentation
+  * Server-side: see https://twig.symfony.com/doc/3.x/ for Twig documentation
+  * Client-side: see https://github.com/twigjs/twig.js/wiki/Implementation-Notes for Twig features supported by twig.js

 ## Basic Cheatsheet